São Fidélis, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2024]

 Travel neck pillow

-A plug adapter that supports outlet types C and N. Check that you get the right type.
-The vast majority of adapters available are just plugs and require your devices to change the voltage themselves.
-If your electronics can't do that they could get destroyed.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and N. Ensure that you find the correct kind.
+Many adapters currently sold are just plugs and expect your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
+This one is sufficent for most areas.

 What to do in São Fidélis, Rio de Janeiro, Brazil